-Dr. Leonard Foster’s first foray into scientific research came not in university, not even in high school, but in grade four.
+Dr. Leonard Foster’s first foray into scientific research came not in university, not even in high school, but in grade 4.

 “My dad was a high school science teacher, so I learned a lot about zoology, botany from an early age.
-From grade four onward, I participated in school science fairs,” said Foster.
+From grade 4 onwards, I participated in school science fairs,” said Foster.

-Foster’s family was supportive of his extracurricular experimentation and happy to help him along.
+Foster’s family were supportive of his extracurricular experimentation and happy to help him along.
 His cousin was a head lab technician at a hospital and let him use his lab to run experiments for his projects.
-His dad also gave him access to the high school lab.
+His dad also gave him access to the highschool lab.

-In grade 11, Foster was still working on his honey bee project so his mother, then a master’s student at Simon Fraser University (SFU), connected him with a honey bee lab there.
-Foster worked at the lab throughout his undergraduate degree at SFU, where he majored in biochemistry.
+In grade 11, Foster was still working on his honey bee project so his mother, then a Master’s student at Simon Fraser University (SFU), connected him with a honey bee lab there.
+Foster worked at the lab throughout his undergraduate degree, which he got in Biochemistry.